12 Treatment Technologies

 Design/Operating Considerations: Difficulties in finding landfills willing to accept the waste, coupled with rapidly changing regulations regarding whether PFAS are hazardous or not, make this option less straightforward than one would expect.
 Case-by-case inquiries to landfill facility owners is likely the best course of action.
 Overall, issues related to disposal of PFAS in landfills are similar to issues commonly encountered with other contaminants.
 See Section 2.6.3, Solid Waste Management, for additional discussion on this topic.

 Treatment Description: Incineration is defined as destruction (mineralization) of chemicals using heat.
-Heat is applied directly to the PFAS-contaminated solids (soil/sediment/waste) or liquids (water/wastewater/chemicals).
-Vaporized combustion products can be captured (precipitation, wet scrubbing).
-Incineration can also be applied directly to liquids (water/wastewater/chemicals), although that is not the focus of this section.
+Heat is applied directly to the PFAS-contaminated solids (soil/sediment/spent adsorbents/waste) or liquids (water/wastewater/leachate/chemicals).
+Vaporized combustion products can be captured (precipitation, wet scrubbing) and/or further oxidized at elevated temperature.

-State of Development: Incineration is a mature technology that has been used for various solid wastes.
+State of Development: Incineration is a mature technology that has been used for various solid and liquid wastes.

-Design/Operating Considerations: Hazardous waste incinerators are fixed facilities.
-Federal and state permits dictate the materials processed, core incinerator operations (for example, temperature and time), and control of process air, liquid, and solid wastes.
+Design/Operating Considerations: Waste incinerators are fixed facilities.
+Federal and state permits dictate the materials processed, core incinerator operations (for example, temperature and time, turbulence), and control of process air, liquid, and solid wastes.
 Permit and design/construction similarities reduce the operational and performance differences between individual incinerators.

 The treatment technologies presented in this document are provided in a hierarchy defined in Section 12.1, which is based on level of implementation and confidence derived from widespread, well documented implementation.
 The three development levels include field-implemented technologies, limited application technologies, and developing technologies.
 Both in situ and ex situ technologies are included.
 It is not always clear if a limited application or developing technology may be effective in situ, ex situ, or both; therefore, further distinction is not made in this section.